pmichaillat/economic-slack/README.md

-# Economic Slack (ECON 2800): Fall 2022 Portal
+# Economic Slack (ECON 2800): Course Portal

-This repository is the student portal for the Fall 2022 instance of Economic Slack (ECON 2800) at [Brown University](https://www.brown.edu).
+This repository is the course portal for the Fall 2022 instance of Economic Slack (ECON 2800) at [Brown University](https://www.brown.edu).
 The course is taught by [Pascal Michaillat](https://pascalmichaillat.org/).
 The portal contains the syllabus, provides a discussion forum, and hosts other course resources.

 ## Course webpage